Kshashum/ECG-Denoising-Autoencoders/README.md

 there are 3 prominent noises in ECG and we are using 3 different autoencoders to denoise it.

-the above models can are built to be run on google colab
+the above models are built to be run on google colab